aojah1/bank-marketing/README.md

 The goal is to predict whether a customer will subscribe to a term deposit (target variable) based on various features (e.g., age, job, balance).
 The bank wants to optimize its marketing strategy by focusing on customers most likely to subscribe.

 ### Key Questions:
-What are the target market segment for the Portuguese banking institution, and what shoud be customer retention policies
+What are the target market segments for the Portuguese banking institution, and what shoud be customer retention policies

 ### Success Criteria:
-Provide options to the Portuguese banking institution to optimize its marketing strategies, reduce costs, and increase the conversion rates of their marketing campaigns, thereby improving overall profitability
+Provide options to the Portuguese banking institution to optimize its marketing strategies, reduce costs, and increase the conversion rates of its marketing campaigns, thereby improving overall profitability.

 ## 2. Data Understanding
 ### Objective: